 Dodds, Peter Sheridan; Professor, Department of Mathematics and Statistics; PHD, Massachusetts Institute of Technology

-Eppstein, Margaret Jean; Professor and Chair, Department of Computer Science; PHD, University of Vermont
+Eppstein, Margaret Jean; Professor Emerita, Department of Computer Science; PHD, University of Vermont

 Hébert-Dufresne, Laurent; Assistant Professor, Department of Computer Science; PHD, Université Laval, Québec, Canada

-Hines, Paul D.; Associate Professor, School of Engineering; PHD, Carnegie Mellon University
+Hines, Paul D.; Associate Professor, Department of Electrical and Biomedical Engineering; PHD, Carnegie Mellon University

 Lee, Byung S.; Professor, Department of Computer Science; PHD, Stanford University